Dance Rules & Regulations – 2022

 6b: Studio Entries

 - The entry form must be signed by the competitor or a person authorized to sign on the competitor’s behalf and forwarded to the Kiwanis Festival Office accompanied by the appropriate entry fee.
-Entries must be received at the Festival Office postmarked no later than Wednesday, January 18, 2017.
-Late entries will not be accepted.Early Bird Registration: You may apply a 5% discount if we receive your entries prior to Wednesday, December 14, 2016.
+Earlybird Entries must be received at the Festival Office no later than December 15th, 2021.
+You may apply a 7% discount for registrations received no later than December 15th.
+Regular Entries must be received at the Festival Office no later than February 1, 2022.

 - Entry fees cannot be refunded except under circumstances where the entry is rejected by the Association.
 Competitors desiring to withdraw their entry must do so in writing to the Festival Office as early as possible.
 The Association reserves the right to change venues if necessary.